Find Grad Schools

 27 Yearly Graduations

 Emory University tops the list of the most popular school in the U.S. for philosophy & religious studies majors who are seeking their doctor's degree.
 Each year, around 13,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $59,920 per year, while in-state graduate students, on average, pay $46,800 per year.
+The average in-state tuition for full-time undergraduates is $57,120 per year, while in-state graduate students, on average, pay $45,800 per year.
 During the most recent year for which we have data, 27 people received their doctor's degree in philosophy & religious studies from Emory.
-Around 25% of these students were from an underrepresented racial-ethnic group, and 63% were women.
-Those who complete their doctor's degree in philosophy & religious studies at Emory University make a median salary of 58,984.
+About 60% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 17 Yearly Graduations

 Columbia University in the City of New York is the 2nd most popular school in the nation for students seeking a doctor's degree in philosophy & religious studies.
 Roughly 30,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $64,526 per year, while in-state graduate students, on average, pay $53,576 per year.
+The average in-state tuition for full-time undergraduates is $61,989 per year, while in-state graduate students, on average, pay $52,016 per year.
 During the most recent year for which we have data, 17 people received their doctor's degree in philosophy & religious studies from Columbia.
-Data shows that Columbia graduates that hold this degree go on to make a median salary of $58,984.
+Around 13% of these students were from an underrepresented racial-ethnic group, and 13% were women.

 #4